What if I am a cross-border worker?

 David has his main family home in the Republic of Ireland, but during the week he lives in a rented flat in Northern Ireland, where he works for a large company.
 He carries out all his employment duties in Northern Ireland.
 He also has savings income from a bank account in the Republic of Ireland.

 David has income from sources in the Republic of Ireland and Northern Ireland.
 As he lives in Northern Ireland during the week for work, but lives in the Republic of Ireland the rest of the time he will have to consider where he is resident for tax purposes – he could be resident in either country or both.
 He will also need to look at the double taxation agreement between the countries, as this will tell him where he should pay tax on the different sources of income.

 He will probably have to complete a tax return for each country, that is a UK Self Assessment tax return and an Irish tax return.

 When he is looking at these issues, he will also have to be aware of the tax years and deadlines of each country.
-The UK tax year runs from 6 April to 5 April, and tax returns must be submitted by the following 31 January.
-In the Republic of Ireland, however, the tax year is the same as the calendar year (1 January to 31 December), and the deadline for tax returns is the following 31 October.
+The UK tax year runs from 6 April to 5 April, and tax returns must be submitted by the following 31 January (if the submitted online).
+In the Republic of Ireland, however, the tax year is the same as the calendar year (1 January to 31 December), and the deadline for submitting a tax return is the following 31 October.

 What about social security?